jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Model ensembles

-So far, we try to find the best models.
-In machine learning, we can take a vote from different decision trees to make the final prediction.
-This is based on the assumption that mistakes are localized.
-There is a smaller chance for 2 different models to make the same mistake.
-In DL, each training starts with random guesses and therefore the models optimized are not unique.
-We can pick the best models after repeating the training multiple times.
-We take votes from those models for the final predictions.
-This requires us to run the program multiple times, and can be prohibitively expensive.
-Alternatively, we run the training once and checkpoints multiple times.
+In machine learning, we can take votes from a number of decision trees to make predictions.
+It works because mistakes are often localized: there is a smaller chance for two models making the same mistakes.
+In DL, we start training with random guesses (providing random seeds are not explicitly set) and the optimized models are not unique.
+We pick the best models after many runs using the validation dataset.
+We take votes from those models to make final predictions.
+This method requires running multiple sessions, and can be prohibitively expensive.
+Alternatively, we run the training once and checkpoints multiple models.
 We pick the best models from the checkpoints.
-We can also use the validation phase to pick our best models to ensemble.
-Instead of running multiple models, we can also run a running average for our training parameters.
-With ensemble models, we can have one vote per model, taking an average or use weights based on the confidence level for each prediction.

-> A lot of production system uses model ensembles to push the accuracy up for few percentage points.
+With ensemble models, the predictions can based on:

+* one vote per model,
+* weighted votes based on the confidence level of it's prediction.

+Model ensembles are very effective in pushing the accuracy up a few percentage points in some problems and very common in some DL competitions.

 ### Reproducible Results